syncfusion-content/wpf-docs/wpf/Hub-Tile/Overview.md

 # Overview

-The tile provides live updates and notification similar to the tile functionality in Windows Desktop and Windows Phone.
-The tile can have an image, title and header to update on the tile.
+The WPF hub tile and pulsing tile controls are used to create a UI similar to the tile feature in Windows Desktop and Mobile.
+It can be arranged in different layouts and provides updates and notifications with various transitions effects.

 ## Key Features

-* HubTile – Supports tile feature similar to Windows Desktop and Windows Phone.
-It also supports various transition effects and also provides support for displaying primary and secondary content.
+* Hub Tile – Supports tile feature similar to Windows Desktop and Windows Phone.
+It also supports various transition effects and provides support for the display of primary and secondary content for updates and notifications.

-* PulsingTile – Supports tile feature similar to music and video tiles in Windows Phone.
+* Pulsing Tile – Supports tile feature similar to music and video tiles in Windows Phone.
 The control allows the content to be zoomed in/out and translates the content across the x-axis and y-axis.

 * Grouping - Support for grouping multiple tiles together.